 What is a H-1B Visa?

-An H-1B visa is a nonimmigrant visa used by American companies who wish to employ foreign workers in occupations that require college degrees or their equivalency.
-Most occupations for which foreign employees use the visa are in medicine, chemistry, engineering, biotechnology and the social sciences.
-Employees who are granted H-1B visas may only work for the sponsoring American company.
+An H-1B visa is a nonimmigrant visa used by US companies who wish to employ foreign workers in occupations that require college degrees or their equivalency.
+Most occupations for which foreign employees use the visa are in medicine, chemistry, engineering, biotechnology, and the social sciences.
+Employees who are granted H-1B visas may only work for the sponsoring U.S. company.

 How Long Does It Last?

 A worker with a H-1B visa can remain in the US for up to six years.
-It is initially for three years but can be extended for additional three years.
+The initial petition is issued for three years, but can be extended for additional three years.

-A worker can leave the US without losing the time lost in the US.
-For example, if the foreign worker leaves the US for 3 months, he can recapture the time lost toward the three or six years.
+It is also possible for international employees to recapture any time spent abroad.
+For example, if the employee leaves the US for 3 months, they can most likely recapture the time lost toward the six years.

 Can It Be Extended Beyond 6 Years?

-There are exceptions whereby the foreign worker can extend his/her stay beyond the six years under the American Competitiveness in the Twenty-First Century Act, or AC21.
+There are exceptions where international employees can extend their stay beyond the six years under the American Competitiveness in the Twenty-First Century Act, or AC21.

-H-1B workers can extend their visas if they are the beneficiaries of an approved Immigrant Worker Petition (I-140) and they cannot file a green card or permanent residency application because their priority date is not current.
+H-1B employees can extend their visas if they are the beneficiaries of an approved Immigrant Worker Petition (I-140), and cannot file a green card or permanent residency application because their priority date is not current.
 The Department of State publishes priority dates in its monthly Visa Bulletin.

-If the worker's priority date is not current, the employer can extend the visa for another three years.
-There is a substantial backlog in priority for particular categories so the employer can keep extending the H-1B visa numerous times until the priority date becomes current.
+If the employee's priority date is not current, the employer can extend the visa for another three years.
+There is a substantial backlog in priority for particular categories, so the employer can extend the H-1B visa indefinitely until the priority date becomes current.

 The sponsoring employer should file a Labor Certification Application (LCA), or I-140, before the beginning of the sixth year of the worker being in H-1B status.
 If the application is still pending by its expiration, you can extend the H-1B status for another year.